samizzo/cgasample/README.md

 | Up/Down | cycle the background colour through the 16 colours of the full CGA palette |

 This talks directly to the CGA colour select register.
 Enable the #define `VGA_COMPATIBLE` to use interrupts to set the palette instead, which will make the program work correctly on EGA/VGA hardware.

+Note that video mode 5 (for palette 2) doesn't set the right palette on a VGA card; it will set the magenta palette.
+Set dosbox `machine` setting to `cga` to get accurate results.